cme212/course/notes/lecture-06/specifications.md

 of your function.
 * `@param` describes a function parameter and takes an optional direction: `@param[in]` means the parameter's value is only read and not modified within the function, `@param[out]` means the parameter is not read and is only modified, and `@param[in,out]` means the parameter is both read and modified.
 * `@param`, `@pre`, and `@post` sections should be repeated as many time as required.
 * `@pre` and `@post` define the pre- and postconditions, which should be precise but brief.
-When in doubt, attempt rigorous conditions but keep in mind that some concepts such as ``validity" may be difficult or impossible to define precisely.
+When in doubt, attempt rigorous conditions but keep in mind that some concepts such as "validity" may be difficult or impossible to define precisely.
 Specifications are primarily for human consumption.
 * In any section, a parameter can be referred to by name with underscores, e.g. `_paramname_`.
 This helps disambiguate short parameter names by identifying them in the text and highlighting them in the Doxygen output.
 For instance,
 ```c++
  * @return The size of _a_